How to stream Postgres to Typesense

 Basic setup

-Prepare your Typesense instance
+Prepare your Typesense cluster

 If you’re using Sequin Cloud and developing locally, you can use the Sequin CLI’s tunnel command to connect Sequin’s servers to a local Typesense instance.
 So, no need to deploy your Typesense instance just yet!